Schaka/janitorr/README.md

 - Sonarr v3 is not officially supported - it may or may not be compatible.
 I highly recommend upgrading to v4 either way
 - **I don't use Emby.
 I implemented and tested it, but for maintenance I rely on bug reports**
 - "Leaving Soon" Collections are *always* created and do not care for dry-run settings
 - Jellyfin and Emby require user access to delete files, an API key is not enough - I recommend creating a user specifically for this task
-- Jellyfin does NOT provide viewing stats like Plex, so we go by file age in the *arrs - Jellystat integration is planned
+- Jellyfin does NOT provide viewing stats like Plex, so we go by file age in the *arrs - unless you provide access to JellyStat
 - Jellyfin/Emby and Jellyseerr are not required, but if you don't supply them, you may end up with orphaned folders,  metadata, etc
 - Only one of Jellyfin or Emby can be enabled at a time
 - **If file system access isn't given, files currently still seeding may be deleted**